ktjayamanna/redis-for-numpy/README.md

 `REDUCE` implements random projection, in order to reduce the dimensionality of the vector.
-The projection matrix is saved and reloaded along with the vector set.
+The projection matrix is saved and reloaded along with the vector set. **Please note that** the `REDUCE` option must be passed immediately before the vector, like in `REDUCE 50 VALUES ...`.

 `CAS` performs the operation partially using threads, in a check-and-set style.
 The neighbor candidates collection, which is slow, is